dart-lang/site-www/src/_guides/language/concurrency/index.md

 [mutexes or locks](https://en.wikipedia.org/wiki/Lock_(computer_science)).

-Using isolates, your Dart code can perform multiple independent tasks at once, using additional processors if they’re available.
+Using isolates, your Dart code can perform multiple independent tasks at once, using additional processor cores if they’re available.
 Isolates are like threads or processes, but each isolate has its own memory and a single thread running an event loop.